- Chart

 Weaknesses

-- Reliance on hydroelectric power, making it susceptible to droughts.
+- High reliance on hydroelectric power, making it vulnerable to droughts and climate change.

 - Exposure to regulatory and political risks in Brazil.